 We want everyone to have the opportunity to ‘gather’ whether physically or online, so, as well as physical meetings, we will provide a livestream of the service on our YouTube channel.

-We’re following the principles laid out by the PCC for how we will plan throughout the covid pandemic:
+We’re following the principles laid out by the PCC for how we will plan throughout the covid pandemic.
+See below.

-We have made the church building ‘COVID safe’ in line with government regulations.
-Below are details of how we’ll organise meetings safely.
-We’ll need to bear with one another, as some will be more cautious and others more relaxed in our approach.
-If you would like to join us on a Sunday or midweek please read the steps outlined below, including how to register to attend the service.
+Please continue to bear with one another, as some will be more cautious and others more relaxed in our approach.
+If you would like to join us on a Sunday or midweek please read the steps outlined below.

 Before the service

-- Please don’t attend an event at St Ebbe’s if you have any Covid symptoms (a persistent cough, a temperature, a loss of, or change in, your normal sense of taste or smell) or if you need to self-isolate.
+- Please don’t attend an event at St Ebbe’s if you have any Covid symptoms or if you need to self-isolate.

-- Please bring your own Bible.
+- Bibles will be available, but you are also welcome to bring your own Bible.
 All the words will also be displayed on screen.
 Service sheets for the 9:45am Service are available here.